Hermann Fegelein: Death

 Journalist James P. O'Donnell, who conducted extensive interviews in the 1970s, provides one account of Fegelein's court martial.
 SS-Brigadeführer Wilhelm Mohnke, who presided over the court martial for desertion, told O'Donnell that Hitler ordered him to set up a tribunal.
 Mohnke arranged for a court martial panel, which consisted of generals Wilhelm Burgdorf, Hans Krebs, SS-Gruppenführer Johann Rattenhuber, and himself.
 Fegelein, still drunk, refused to accept that he had to answer to Hitler, and stated that he was responsible only to Himmler.
 Fegelein was so drunk that he was crying and vomiting; he was unable to stand up, and even urinated on the floor.
 Mohnke was in a quandary, as German military and civilian law both require a defendant to be of sound mind and to understand the charges against them.
 Although Mohnke was certain Fegelein was "guilty of flagrant desertion", it was the opinion of the judges that he was in no condition to stand trial, so Mohnke closed the proceedings and handed the defendant over to General Rattenhuber's security squad.
 Mohnke never saw Fegelein again.

-An alternative scenario of Fegelein's death is based on the 1948/49 Soviet NKVD dossier of Hitler written for Joseph Stalin.
+An alternative scenario of Fegelein's death is based on the 1948/49 Soviet NKVD dossier on Hitler written for Joseph Stalin.
 The dossier is based on the interrogation reports of Günsche and Heinz Linge (Hitler's valet).
 This dossier differs in part from the accounts given by Mohnke and Rattenhuber.
-After the intoxicated Fegelein was arrested and taken back to the Führerbunker, Hitler at first ordered Fegelein to be transferred to Kampfgruppe "Mohnke" to prove his loyalty in combat.
-Günsche and Bormann expressed their concern to Hitler that Fegelein would desert again.
-Hitler then ordered Fegelein to be demoted and court-martialled by a court led by Mohnke.
-At this point the accounts differ, as the NKVD dossier states that Fegelein was court-martialled on the evening of 28 April, by a court headed by Mohnke, SS-Obersturmbannführer Alfred Krause, and SS-Sturmbannführer Herbert Kaschula.
+After the intoxicated Fegelein was arrested and taken back to the Führerbunker, Hitler at first ordered Fegelein to be transferred to Kampfgruppe "Mohnke," but Günsche and Bormann felt Fegelein would simply desert again.
+Hitler then ordered Fegelein to be demoted and court-martialled.
+At this point, the accounts differ, as the NKVD dossier states that Fegelein was court-martialled on the evening of 28 April by a court headed by Mohnke, SS-Obersturmbannführer Alfred Krause, and SS-Sturmbannführer Herbert Kaschula.
 Mohnke and his fellow officers sentenced Fegelein to death.
 That same evening, Fegelein was shot from behind by a member of the Sicherheitsdienst.
 Based on this stated chain of events, author Veit Scherzer concluded that Fegelein, according to German military law, was deprived of all honours and honorary signs and must therefore be considered a de facto but not de jure recipient of the Knight's Cross of the Iron Cross.